tmlabonte/simian/README.md

 Q3.
 The `nvidia-smi` command returns `Failed to initialize NVML: Driver/library version mismatch`

 A3.
 This usually means there was some kind of update and the system needs to be rebooted, e.g., using `sudo shutdown -r now`.
 For more information, see [this link](https://stackoverflow.com/questions/43022843/nvidia-nvml-driver-library-version-mismatch)

+Q4.
+The machine is frozen and/or makes a beeping sound upon startup.

+A4.
+This can be caused by lack of storage; use `df -h` to check available disk space and delete large files.
+If this does not work, see [this link](https://www.dell.com/support/kbdoc/en-us/000124349/understanding-beep-codes-on-a-dell-desktop-pc#precision-desktop) for boot code diagnosis.